bruce-tollefson/UserTestDataFactory/README.md

-<a href="https://salesforcecentral.com/adding-an-apex-test-class-create-user-data-factory/">Adding an Apex Test Class Create User Data Factory</a>
+<a href="https://salesforcecentral.com/adding-an-apex-test-class-create-user-data-factory/">Reduce Test Class User Insert Errors with an Apex User Data Factory</a>